shoshisernik/python-course-assignments/day04/README.md

 Introduction:
-this code provides a quick way to determine genome location for any drosophila gene in FlyBase.
+this code provides a quick way to determine any orthologs of a given fly gene.

-Using the UI code, fill in your gene of interest and the folder destination.
+Using the UI code, fill in your gene of interest (you will need the FBgnId), the other organism to which you will compare your gene of interest, and the folder destination.

-Then, run the file "code_geneloc_flybase.py".
-This code will use the information provided in the "UI_geneloc_flybase.py" file.

-To run the entire code, open a terminal in the day04 folder and type in: python UI_geneloc_flybase.py or, open the code in visual studio and press the "run" button at the top right of the window.
+To run the entire code, open a terminal in the day04 folder and type in: python ortholog_ui.py or, open the code in visual studio and press the "run" button at the top right of the window.

-You will need to install 2 dependencies.
+You will need to install several dependencies.
 To do so, type into your terminal: uv pip install "name of dependency"
 Do this for all dependencies listed in the TOML file